parsd/wpf-state-machine-tutorial/doc/source/goal.rst

 Saving
    Finally store the fruits of the user's work.

-The title of this tutorial spoils it a bit, but these sections will become the states of our state machine ☺.
+The title of this tutorial spoils it a bit, but these sections will become the states of our state machine.
 I also kept the diagram relatively simple for this tutorial.
 Normally there would also be a repeat after the *Preview* section back to the *Configuration* section if we are not happy with the preview.
 Program exit is also possible everywhere.
 And what about errors …?
 Nah, nothing will ever go wrong! ☺

 .. rubric:: Footnotes